Blantoke/Coding-Bootcamp-Portfolio/README.md

 # Coding-Bootcamp-Portfolio

-This is Homework Number two for the OSU Coding Bootcamp.
-This is the start of the portfolio project that will be updated with new projects and skills as the semester progresses.
+This is the portfolio for the OSU coding bootcamp.
+This has been updated as of 09-21-2021 with recent learnings and projects from class.